 4. The Past Feels Like It’s a Part of You

 You feel so connected to people older than you, and you want nothing more than to soak up what they know about things before you were born.
-This isn’t to say that you’d want to give up modern conveniences to go back there, but you know you’d be alright and figure it out if you suddenly found yourself in a by-gone time.
+This isn’t to say that you’d want to give up modern conveniences to go back to the old ways, but you know you’d be alright and figure it out if you suddenly found yourself in a by-gone time.

 History fascinates you, and it wasn’t just your favorite subject in school.
 You’ve continued to learn, and I’ll only guess you’ve also really broadened your horizons over the years, learning history from the viewpoints of different people, cultures, and countries.